rickymac68/CIPs/CPS-?/README.md

       * Provide a forum (perhaps right here) for all DRep solicitations for delegation.

 **Conclusion:**
 * The process of evolution has solved many engineering problems .
-Perhaps we should take a look at how nature to implements democracy
+Perhaps we should take a look at how nature to implements democracy.
+Bees don’t use their DReps to make decisions for the group.
+Bees use DReps as scouts.
+Bees use DReps to collect information and broadcast it to the group.
+Then all of them decide together.
-* [Follow this link](https://forum.cardano.org/t/modeling-cardano-governance-on-a-version-of-democracy-which-evolved-over-millions-of-years/117109?u=johnshearing) for a full discussion of Bee Democracy on the Cardano Forum

 ### #13: IGCO - initial governance coin offering